mikegoen/Calculator/README.md

 # Calculator
-A web-based calculator made for FreeCodeCamp
+A web-based calculator made for FreeCodeCamp.
+*This is a work-in-progress